envytools/envytools/docs/hw/falcon/intro.rst

   bitfield manipulation, ...], and other features
 - version 4: used on GF119+ for some engines [others are still version 3]: adds support for 24-bit code addressing, debugging and ???
+- version 4.1: used on GK110+ for some engines, changes unknown
-- version 5: used on GK110+ for some engines, redesigned ISA encoding
+- version 5: used on GK208+ for some engines, redesigned ISA encoding

 .. todo:: figure out v4 new stuff
+.. todo:: figure out v4.1 new stuff
 .. todo:: figure out v5 new stuff

 The falcon units present on nvidia cards are: